The Path of Destiny

 Now that Snowcrystal could see Scytheclaw compared to another scizor, the only other scizor she'd ever seen, she noticed that he looked a bit different.
 He was a somewhat darker red than the female, who certainly didn't have that odd sharp looking edge on the insides of her pincers.
 She had known that Scytheclaw was different in that respect; he would often spend hours a day making the inside edges of his pincers as sharp as he could.

 The strange scizor looked up as Scytheclaw approached.
 When Scytheclaw spoke, his voice sounded surprisingly gentle and kind.

 "So it happened to you too?" he asked.

 The other scizor seemed confused.
-"What?" she asked.
+"What?"

 "Your trainer forced you to evolve," Scytheclaw replied.

 "What?
 Oh, of course not!" she replied, looking more confused than ever.
 That was probably nothing, Snowcrystal thought, compared to how confused Scytheclaw would look.
 She couldn't see his face, as his back was turned towards her, but her suspicions were confirmed with Scytheclaw's reply.

 "You mean you chose to evolve?" he replied, his voice filled with disgust.